leen-neel/and249/src/content/blog/a-deep-dive-into-headless-wordpress-and-jamstack.md

   - decoupled
 ---

+I've had the honor to talk about this topic in [WordCamp Nagpur 2024](https://nagpur.wordcamp.org/2024/jamstack-meets-wordpress-anindo-neel-dutta-to-lead-advanced-workshop-at-wordcamp-nagpur-2024/).
+This post is pretty much an excerpt of my session.

 WordPress is a content-management system that uses a traditional templating system to render content to the users.
 WordPress uses a query string to find the content from the backend and display it on the frontend using template files.

 ## Dynamic Rendering